mihirchronicles/themihirchronicles.github.io/src/content/notes/on-product-management.md

 draft: false
 path: "/notes/on-product-management"
 ---
-Peter Thiel, in his book, Zero to One, outlines his belief that the biggest insights in life are ”hidden in plain sight” — concealed only by our preconceptions or tendency to accept realities as they are (complacency).
+Peter Thiel, in his book, Zero to One, outlines his belief that the biggest insights in life are “hidden in plain sight” — concealed only by our preconceptions or tendency to accept realities as they are (complacency).

 > Tell me something that’s true, that almost nobody agrees with you on. — Peter Thiel